philburnett/affordability-checker/README.md

 ```

 ## Notes
- - Lack of validation of data extracted from CSV's
+ - Lack of validation of data extracted from CSV's.
- - Partial models, on the data specifically required for the task is extracted
+ - Partial models, on the data specifically required for the task is extracted.
+ - Not taking into account type of expenses, all outgoings are summed.